 Finally, here is a list of dongles that should work in theory.

 There are in effect 8 slots that you can use to remember settings for 8 individual Wiimotes.
-However, you can have only up to 4 Wiimotes connected at the same time.
-On exceptional cases, some users have been able to connect up to 6 Wiimotes.
+However, the effective number of connected Wiimotes depends on your computer, bluetooth adapter, operating system version, and background radio interferences.
+In practice, you can have up to 4 Wiimotes connected at the same time.
+Some users have been able to connect up to 6 Wiimotes on a single computer.

 If you want to use more Wiimotes, you must use several computers.
-Each computer must run Osculator and forward the Wiimote data to a master computer.
+Each computer runs OSCulator and forwards the Wiimote data to a master computer.

-The Wiimote is sending data to the computer more than 60 times per seconds.
+The Wiimote is sending data to the computer about 100 times per second.
 This refresh rate is high enough to be difficult to be perceived by the human eye or ear.

 Some settings, however, can affect the latency and jitter.
 In order to get the lowest latency, you will have to trade smoothing for speed.
 Set the smoothing at zero, and you get the raw response with no delay.